KimbaWLion/DiscordBaseballBot/README.md

 # Buglog
 * 5-8-17
-  * There are race conditions when there game actions (not atbats).
+  * ~~There are race conditions when there game actions (not atbats).
 In order to make sure the linescore was accurate, I do not have the bot post the next atbat until the currentBatterId in both linescore.json and game_events.json match.
 However, if there is a game event, it doesn't mention currentBatterId and as such posts immediately.
 So sometimes there is "Coaching visit to the mound" followed by "grand slam" rather than the other way around.
-  * Another race condition, if there is a stolen base, it the linescore often does not reflect the stolen base in update.
+Another race condition, if there is a stolen base, it the linescore often does not reflect the stolen base in update.~~
+    * 5-8-17 - This should be fixed now with the globalLinescoreStatus update
 * 4-27-17
   * Managers' challenges break the bot (if they overturn the call) for some reason.
 I put it in a try catch that ignores the exception in these cases.
 No clue why it's failing.

+# Future Features
+* ~~Fix race conditions~~
+  * 5-8-17 - Completed
+* Leverage Mike Trout revision to be able to post uniquely for every player. (i.e. post Thor's hammer whenever Syndergaard gets a hit)
+* Allow the bot to change over the date itself so that you can leave it running instead of needing to restart it every day